 An incubator of knowledge and research for innovation.
 Venice has always been a crossroads of different cultures, which has allowed it to be more exposed than other cities to influences, trends and innovations, in the arts as well as in culture and commerce, nurturing a vocation for researching and encountering everything that is new.
 Venice is the home of the first and largest proto-industrial organization in the Western world, the Arsenal, where mass naval line production… [+] was invented and implemented.
 Languages, ideas and talents come together in Venice, and with them also objects and materials.
 The city distinctive vocation to transformation is a necessary quality for forging contacts between different communities and promoting new situations.
 What makes IED Venice a training centre of excellence?
 Its ability to entertain a discourse with the heritage of knowledge that thrives in this city and to act as the catalyst for proposals, projects, people and energies not only in the local context, but nationally and internationally.

 Two-year Master programme in quantitative economics taught full-time in English, with the prestigious Erasmus Mundus label given by the European Union.
 Students can choose to study in Barcelona, Bielefeld, Paris, or Venice.
-Learning Outcomes Upon successful completion of the QEM Programme, the students will: Knowledge understand the main mathematical models across all fields of quantitative economics; have in-depth knowledge of relevant national and… [+] international research; know how to use an econometric approach to model economic phenomenon, estimate the resulting model, and interpret the estimated parameters; demonstrate mastery of the issues, theories and latest advances in at least one of the sub-fields of economics; have profound knowledge about the implications of research ethics and professional responsibilities; possess insight into and understanding of the societal conditions under which economic and social policies are implemented; have good knowledge of European culture, history, and social norms; Skills excel in analyzing complex economic problems, designing new and innovative solutions, scientific methods and tools; use and analyze, at a high level, data found in major economic journals and in the classroom; master standard statistical, econometric and simulation techniques and software; master basic engineering skills in programming, software, and internet technologies; be able to interpret and communicate economic issues to a wider non-specialist audience including decision makers, NGOs, practitioners, and the media; communicate fluently in English and at least one other European language; be able to write a CV, present themselves and their work in an interview, more generally, be able to write and present ideas clearly; be able to make effective use of source materials, including literature searches, references, and citations; Competence explore the relationship between theory and practice, test theories through using actual data sets; demonstrate ability to conduct independent and original basic and applied research in economics; articulate socio-economic policy recommendations based on sound scientific reasoning; demonstrate the managerial capabilities demanded of academia, government, international organizations, NGOs, or the private sector; have leadership capabilities, assume professional responsibility, and independently initiate and implement discipline-specific and interdisciplinary cooperation; be able to work both independently and effectively in a team in complex and unpredictable situations requiring new solutions.
+Learning Outcomes Upon successful completion of the QEM Programme, the students will: Knowledge understand the main mathematical models across all fields of quantitative economics; have in-depth knowledge of relevant national and international research; know… [+] how to use an econometric approach to the model economic phenomenon, estimate the resulting model, and interpret the estimated parameters; demonstrate mastery of the issues, theories and latest advances in at least one of the sub-fields of economics; have profound knowledge about the implications of research ethics and professional responsibilities; possess insight into an understanding of the societal conditions under which economic and social policies are implemented; have good knowledge of European culture, history, and social norms; Skills excel in analyzing complex economic problems, designing new and innovative solutions, scientific methods and tools; use and analyze, at a high level, data found in major economic journals and in the classroom; master standard statistical, econometric and simulation techniques and software; master basic engineering skills in programming, software, and internet technologies; be able to interpret and communicate economic issues to a wider non-specialist audience including decision makers, NGOs, practitioners, and the media; communicate fluently in English and at least one other European language; be able to write a CV, present themselves and their work in an interview, more generally, be able to write and present ideas clearly; be able to make effective use of source materials, including literature searches, references, and citations; Competence explore the relationship between theory and practice, test theories through using actual data sets; demonstrate the ability to conduct independent and original basic and applied research in economics; articulate socio-economic policy recommendations based on sound scientific reasoning; demonstrate the managerial capabilities demanded of academia, government, international organizations, NGOs, or the private sector; have leadership capabilities, assume professional responsibility, and independently initiate and implement discipline-specific and interdisciplinary cooperation; be able to work both independently and effectively in a team in complex and unpredictable situations requiring new solutions.

 The aim of the European Cultural Academy is to enhance knowledge and advance your career in Art, Architecture and other Creative Industries.
 For more than a decade we have helped creative communities to increase visibility, build connections and make a lasting impact on their careers.
 In our courses, we share our insights as organisers of international exhibitions and Biennale Pavilions, Performance Art Week, Design Prize and Architecture Awards as a well as symposia, conferences… [+] and residencies.
 Our faculty includes artists, designers, curators, gallerists, architects and scholars that will help you to build necessary skills and enable you to navigate through an opaque and very competitive industry.
 Visiting exhibitions: Here with the artist Herman Nitsch and the curators Karlyn de Jongh and Sarah GoldOur Approach European Cultural Academy emphasises practical solutions.
 You will get behind the scenes of the Biennale and learn to collaborate with governments, artists, foundations, and sponsors.
 At the end of the course, you will create a real project (e.g. exhibition project, artwork, publication, event etc.) that might be added to your portfolio/CV and you will have a possibility to present it to the public.
 Prominent professors in related fields ensure a solid academic component and will enable you to gain a wider perspective.
 Who can apply Our participants come from all backgrounds and the course is open for anyone with an interest in Art and Architecture.
 If you are a university representative and would like to arrange a program for your students, we can customise it to your needs.
 Individual applicants are welcome to apply for certain dates, please do not hesitate to contact us for further details.
 Duration is from 1 to 3 weeks.
 The Academy runs all year round, although the most optimal period would be during the Biennale (May-November).
 Location Venice, Italy.
 We have four historic palazzos in the centre of Venice where we host exhibitions and are able to provide students with a unique behind-the-scenes experience.